mjspriggs/overview/glossary/glossary.md

 ### access token
 {: #x2113001}

-A value used by the consumer to gain access to the protected resources on behalf of the user, instead of using the user’s service provider credentials.
+A value used by the consumer to gain access to the protected resources on behalf of the user, instead of using the user's service provider credentials.

 ### account
 {: #x2012863}